 The study and interview got me excited and motivated.
 So, I’ve decided to give it a try.
 I ordered the Fast Mimicking Diet (FMD) ProLon meal plan.
-The meal program is based on scientific discoveries by the ProLon’s research and development conducted at the University of Southern California’s Longevity Institute led by Professor Valter Longo.
-Furthermore, humans who tested the FMD regimen found that within three months they had reduced biomarkers linked to aging, diabetes, cancer and heart disease as well as cutting overall body fat.
+The meal program is based on scientific discoveries by ProLon’s research and development conducted at the University of Southern California’s Longevity Institute led by Professor Valter Longo.
+Furthermore, humans who tested the FMD regimen found that they had reduced biomarkers linked to aging, diabetes, cancer, and heart disease within three months, as well as cutting overall body fat.

-To read more science follow the link here.
+To read more about science, follow the link here.

 Finally, I received my magic box.
-The box contents included: bottles of energy drink mix, raw nut bars, kale chips, vitamin tablets, capsules of oil, herbal tea bags and bags with instant soups.
+The box contents included: bottles of energy drink mix, raw nut bars, kale chips, vitamin tablets, capsules of oil, herbal tea bags, and instant soups.